FACULTY & STAFF

 “Awareness is the single most fundamental rule of chemical safety.”
 Department of Chemical Engineering at University of Illinois at Chicago is committed to providing a safe and healthy environment for its students, staff, and faculty.
 The university requires its students, staff, and faculty to adhere to basic laboratory safety rules and guidelines with regards to the safe handling and use of chemicals, bio-hazardous materials, radioactive materials, and laboratory equipment.

 * Laboratory Training Signup Page: All the students, staff and faculty members participating in laboratory research/work must obtain laboratory safety training and acquire a laboratory safety training certificate (renewed annually) before starting any laboratory work.
 One copy of the certificate must be submitted to the main office and one to the laboratory PI; and one copy must be secured in a drawer or shelf in the laboratory designated for maintaining laboratory personnel certificates.
-Please use the Safety Training Matrix to determine the safety training requirements.

 * Laboratory Safety Documents: This link consists of several laboratory safety documents.